Luis María Ramírez Boettner

+Biography

-Born in 1918, Ramírez received his bachelor's degree in philosophy and letters from the University of Chile in 1934.
+Born in 1918, Ramírez started a bachelor's degree in philosophy and letters from the University of Chile in 1934.
 He then studied law at the Universidad Nacional de Asunción in Paraguay, from which he graduated in 1940 as a lawyer.
 He earned a master's degree from Harvard Law School in 1942 and a Doctor of Law (J.D.) from the University of Michigan Law School in 1944.

 Ramírez joined the Foreign Ministry of Paraguay in 1936.
 He was appointed as Director of Protocol from 1940 to 1941 and Undersecretary of State for Foreign Affairs from 1954 to 1961.
 Additionally, he served as the first secretary of the Embassy of Paraguay in the United Kingdom and consul general in London in 1947.
 He also held the position of minister counselor at the Embassy of Paraguay in Washington, D.C. from 1951 to 1954.

 Ramírez was appointed Ambassador of Paraguay to Brazil from 1991 to 1993.
 He then served as Paraguay's Minister of Foreign Affairs from December 16, 1993, until May 9, 1996 during the administration of President Juan Carlos Wasmosy.
 He was next appointed as Paraguay's Ambassador to the Holy See, by Decree No.

 13617, from June 7, 1996, until 1999.
 Ramírez served concurrently as Ambassador to the Sovereign Military Order of Malta beginning on September 12, 1996.

 Luis María Ramírez Boettner died on July 25, 2017, at the age of 99.